 The Risk Part

-What makes the initial coin offering approach “risky” is that the coins being exchanged in the markets are serving the purpose for businesses that don’t even exist yet.
+What makes the initial coin offering development approach “risky” is that the coins being exchanged in the markets are serving the purpose for businesses that don’t even exist yet.
 The process is more or less to look at whitepapers and judge which idea is going to work out the best and eventually invest in it.
 Investors interested in the marketplace are depending on the chances and betting on the business ideas that capture their interest and trust.

 Another drawback of ICO investment is that it isn’t very tax-efficient on issuers’ end.
 Consider the scenario where a startup successfully raises money via token sale.
 For the final revenue generated, they’ll have to pay tax according to the money raised.
 Whereas in the VC funding approach the process is inexpensive, uncomplicated and less risky.